Rank type conditions on commutators in finite groups: Proof of Theorem

 \begin{lemma} Let $N$ be an $A$-invariant normal subgroup of $G$ which is a direct product $N=S_1\times\dots\times S_l$ of simple factors $S_i$.
 Then both $l$ and the rank of $N$ are $r$-bounded. \end{lemma}

 \begin{proof} By Lemma \ref{l-3} the rank of $[N,A]$ is $r$-bounded.
 Since all factors $S_i$ have even order and the rank of the Sylow $2$-subgroup of $[N,A]$ is $r$-bounded, it follows that only $r$-boundedly many, say $m$, of the subgroups $S_1,\dots,S_l$ are not contained in $C_G(A)$.
-On the other hand, because of Lemma~\ref{l-ker}(a) $C_N(A)$ cannot contain a nontrivial normal subgroup of $G$.
+On the other hand, since $G=[G,A]$, it follows by Lemma~\ref{l-ker}(a) that $C_N(A)$ cannot contain a nontrivial normal subgroup of $G$.
 Hence every simple factor among $S_1,\dots,S_l$ is conjugate in $G$ with a factor which is not centralized by $A$ and so each $S_i$ has $r$-bounded rank by Lemma \ref{l-3}.
 Thus, we only need to show that $l$ is $r$-bounded.

 The group $GA$ naturally acts on the set $\Omega=\{S_1,\dots,S_l\}$ by conjugation.
 The above argument shows that the number of $GA$-orbits in this action is at most $m$.
 It is sufficient to show that each $GA$-orbit has $r$-bounded length.
 Let $K$ be the kernel of the action, that is, $K=\bigcap_i N_{GA}(S_i)$.
 By Lemma \ref{l-02} the order $|GA/K|$ is $m$-bounded.
 Since the length of each $GA$-orbit is at most $|GA/K|$, the result follows, since $m$ is $r$-bounded. \end{proof}